 Eliminate Drunk Driving Inc., is dedicated to talking with our youth on making good decisions.
 Our plans are to attend schools to talk about the dangers of drunk/drugged/distracted driving.

-It's imperative that we bring awareness to the alternate means of transportation such as Uber, taxicabs, SafeRide Program, designating a driver, or calling a friend/family member to come pick you up.
+It's imperative that we bring awareness to the alternate means of transportation such as Uber, taxicabs, SafeRide Program, designating a driver, or calling a friend/family for a safe ride home.

 Each link has a map of where they cover.